DigiBP/digibp-saentis/README.md

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical.png)

-**Is the Incident Supported, Critical and the Impact ist Critical** It must be muted again whether the impact is critical or not.
+**Is the Incident Supported, Critical and the Impact ist Critical** It must be selected again whether the impact is critical or not.
 If critically rated, a Twitter message will be sent.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical2.png)

-**The Incident is not Supported** if the Incident is not supported, the Incident is rejected.
+**The Incident is not Supported**
+If the Incident is not supported, the incident is rejected.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentIsNotSupported.png)
 ----------------------------------------------------------------------------------------------------------------------------------------

 ## Step by Step Guide
-The Incident can be started in several ways (see picture Big Picture).
+The incident can be started in several ways (see picture Big Picture).
 In this chapter all possibilities are explained step by step.
 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/BigPicture_v1.png)
 Picture description: Big Picture